Melbourne–Evans collision: McLemore, Ramsey and Hopson

-Commander Albert S. McLemore and Lieutenants Hopson and Ramsey also faced courts-martial for their contributions to the collision.
+Commander Albert S. McLemore and lieutenants Hopson and Ramsey also faced courts-martial for their contributions to the collision.
 Hopson and Ramsey both pleaded guilty to charges of dereliction of duty and negligence, and had their positions in the promotion list moved down.
 McLemore, who pleaded not guilty to the charges against him, was found guilty of dereliction of duty and negligently hazarding his ship.
 The formal reprimand effectively ended his naval career.

 In 1999, McLemore publicly accepted that the collision was his responsibility, as he had left two inexperienced officers with the con of his ship.

 Aftermath

 A training film, I Relieve You, Sir, was developed by the USN for junior watchkeeping officers.
 Based on the events of the collision, the film demonstrates the responsibility junior watchkeeping officers hold, and the potential consequences of failing to do their job.

 Unlike other naval casualties during the Vietnam War, the names of the 74 Evans crew killed are not inscribed on the Vietnam Veterans Memorial.
-Despite operating in Vietnamese waters immediately before deployment to Sea Spirit, and being scheduled to return to activities supporting the war effort after the exercise, it was determined that as Sea Spirit was not directly linked with US operations in Vietnam, and the exercise took place outside the geographical limit for the conflict as defined by the outer edge of Market Time operations, the crew was ineligible for inclusion on 'The Wall'.
+Despite operating in Vietnamese waters immediately before deployment to Sea Spirit, and being scheduled to return to activities supporting the war effort after the exercise, it was determined that as Sea Spirit was not directly linked with US operations in Vietnam, and the exercise took place outside the geographical limit for the conflict as defined by the outer edge of Market Time operations, the crew was ineligible for inclusion on the wall.
 Exceptions to the geographic limit rule have been made for other personnel killed as part of the conflict but not in Vietnam itself; for example those involved in operations in Laos, and those dying in transit to or from Vietnam.
 However, an act of Congress specifically permitting the inclusion of their names on the memorial is required: legislation to have those killed in the Melbourne–Evans collision has been introduced on several occasions, but has so far failed to gather sufficient support.

-A memorial to the collision is located in Niobara, Nebraska, United States.
+A memorial to the collision is located in Niobrara, Nebraska, United States.
 The memorial specifically commemorates the three Sage brothers, all of whom were aboard Evans and were killed in the collision.
 They were the first group of siblings permitted to serve on the same ship since the Second World War, a result of the policy introduced when the five Sullivan brothers were killed following the sinking of USS Juneau.
 Collision survivors and family members of Evans personnel have held annual reunions to memorialise the accident.
 Australian sailors who served on Melbourne often attend.